-In academic year 2015-16, I teach Mathematics for Computer Science (1st year UG), Computational Complexity (3rd year UG), Optimisation (3rd year UG), Advanced Topics in Complexity (4th year UG), and Automated Reasoning (4th year UG).
+In academic year 2016-17, I teach Computational Complexity (3rd year UG), Optimisation (3rd year UG), Advanced Topics in Complexity (4th year UG), and Automated Reasoning (4th year UG).

 All teaching materials are on DUO (local access only).